sajjaadalipour/errors-spring-boot-starter/README.md

 ```properties
 user.already_exists=Another user with the same username already exists
 ```
-Then if an exception of type `UserAlreadyExistsException` was thrown, you would see a `400 Bad Request` HTTP response with a body like:
+Then if an exception to type `UserAlreadyExistsException` was thrown, you would see a `400 Bad Request` HTTP response with a body like:
 ```json
 {